Feminism in Canada: Abortion

 A significant concern of second wave feminists in Canada was access to abortion.
 Until 1969, abortion was a criminal offence under the Criminal Code, and women were dying from trying to procure abortions outside of the law.
 For these reasons, abortion was legalized by Parliament in 1969 under the Criminal Law Amendment Act, 1968–69.
 Abortion remained an offence, unless it was first approved by a Therapeutic Abortion Committee on the grounds that continuation of the pregnancy "would or would be likely to endanger her life or health".
 The abortion had to be performed in a hospital rather than in a clinic.
 Only one in five hospitals had the committee required to approve the operation, resulting in many women crossing the border to receive an abortion in the United States.
 By 1970, women nationwide mobilized to organize a cross-country abortion caravan from Vancouver to Ottawa that called for increased reproductive freedom, through increased access to abortion and birth control.

 The restrictive nature of the abortion law led others to challenge it, including Henry Morgantaler, a prominent Montreal doctor who attempted to establish abortion clinics.
 In 1973, Morgentaler was charged under the Criminal Code for providing abortions.
 The case went to the Supreme Court of Canada.
-In Morgentaler v R, the Court unanimously held that the criminal law provisions were within the constitutional jurisdiction of the federal Parliament.
+In Morgentaler v The Queen, the Court unanimously held that the criminal law provisions were within the constitutional jurisdiction of the federal Parliament.
 The Court also unanimously held that the provisions did not infringe the Canadian Bill of Rights.
 The Supreme Court upheld his conviction.

 A decade later, after the passage of the Canadian Charter of Rights and Freedoms, Morgentaler was again convicted under the abortion provision.
 This time, when the case reached the Supreme Court, he was successful, in R v Morgentaler in 1988.
 The Court ruled, by a 5–2 majority, that the abortion provision of the Criminal Code infringed the Charter's guarantee of security of the person under section 7.
 There was no single majority decision.
 Justice Bertha Wilson, the first woman on the Supreme Court (appointed in 1982), wrote one of the strongest opinions striking down the provision.